Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 Spyware, etc. Running or installing on the

-computer systems, or giving to another, a program or file that could result in
+computer systems, including accessing potentially destructive files either knowingly or unknowingly, or giving to another a program or file that could result in

 the eventual damage to a file or the computer systems and communications